 For over fifty years, sexual harassment has been a prevalent issue in our society and in the legal system.
 While the growing use of the Internet has helped serve as a medium for sexual harassment, it is only in the past decade this problem has gained attention.
 The darker side of the Internet and social media—like Twitter—has exploded in recent years as more and more users are being subjected not only to identity theft and cyberstalking, but also to online discrimination, sexual harassment, and cyberbullying.
 Our society and social media providers are lightyears behind and clearly more has to be done.

 It is important to note that such online discrimination and sexual harassment may invoke employment discrimination laws, like when the unlawful conduct is from a co-worker or supervisor.

 If you feel like you have experienced sexual harassment in the workplace, or you need legal help contact the experienced New York City discrimination and sexual harassment attorneys at the Derek Smith Law Group, PLLC.
 Our attorneys have years of experience litigating claims of gender discrimination and sexual harassment.
-Working together with our Philadelphia sexual harassment attorneys, we have recovered millions on behalf of our clients who were discriminated against because of their gender.
-If you feel you have been discriminated against because of your gender, please give our attorneys a call, toll free, at 1877 4NYLAWS, for your free consultation.
+If you feel you have been discriminated against because of your gender, please give our attorneys a call at (800) 807-2209 for your free consultation.